Henry Halleck: Evaluation by others

+Halleck saw himself as a subordinate, not a decision maker, a follower, not a leader.
+This was a deeply felt sentiment, long present in his character, but made conspicuous under the stress of war. ...
+Halleck's personality and his performance as a Civil War general were largely the result of deeply ingrained psychological factors and the physical ailments that developed as a result.
+[His] drive to succeed, his many accomplishments, and his eventual failure to reach his potential all stemmed from deeply embedded conscious and unconscious forces.
+The powerful man of success was also the tormented child, and, under the stress of war, the torment won out over the power.
+Indecision became his surrender to, his way of coping with, the turmoil he felt all his life.

-Postbellum career
+Postwar career

 After Grant forced Lee's surrender at Appomattox Court House, Halleck was assigned to command the Military Division of the James, headquartered at Richmond.
-He was present at Lincoln's death and a pall-bearer at Lincoln's funeral.
-He lost his friendship with General William T. Sherman when he quarreled with him over Sherman's tendency to be lenient toward former Confederates.
+Prior to that, he was present at Lincoln's death and was a pall-bearer and representative of the military at Lincoln's funeral.
 In August 1865 he was transferred to the Division of the Pacific in California, essentially in military exile.
-While holding this command he accompanied photographer Eadweard Muybridge to the newly purchased Russian America.
+While holding this command he accompanied photographer Eadweard Muybridge to the newly purchased Russian America (Alaska).
 He and Senator Charles Sumner are credited with applying the name "Alaska" to that region.
 In March 1869, he was assigned to command the Military Division of the South, headquartered in Louisville, Kentucky.